juliaelman/juliaelman.github.io/pages/work.md

 </h3>
 <article>
 	<p>
 		Led design and branding for Trinket, an online application that lets you run and write code in any browser, on any device.
-She worked with the team to develop new branding and messaging for the company.
-Read more about this process in this case study. <a href="/blog/2014/01/22/creating-trinket">Read more about the process.</a>
+She worked with the team to develop new branding and messaging for the company. <a href="/blog/2014/01/22/creating-trinket">Read more about the process.</a>
 	</p>
 </article>
 <h3>